Descendants of the Sun: The Philippine Adaptation: Cast and characters

+Development

+Descendants of the Sun is a 2016 South Korean television drama series broadcast by KBS2.
+Written by Kim Eun-sook and Kim Won-seok and directed by Lee Eung-bok and Baek Sang-hoon, the series starred Song Joong-ki, Song Hye-kyo, Jin Goo, and Kim Ji-won.
+In the same year, the series was later aired in the Philippines, through GMA Network.

 Production

 Principal photography commenced in July 2019.
 It was halted in March 2020 due to the enhanced community quarantine in Luzon caused by the COVID-19 pandemic.
-Filming was continued in September 2020.
+Filming was continued on September 1, 2020 and concluded on September 10, 2020.
 The series resumed its programming on November 5, 2020.

 Ratings

 According to AGB Nielsen Philippines' Nationwide Urban Television Audience Measurement People in Television Homes, the pilot episode of Descendants of the Sun earned a 10.5% rating.